-Alternative 1 (No Action) would have less administrative impacts than Alternatives 2, Alternative 3, and Alternative 4.
+Alternative 1 (No Action) would have less administrative impacts than Alternatives 2, Alternative 3, and Preferred Alternative 4.
 Administrative impacts associated with the alternatives would come in the form of rulemaking, outreach, education, monitoring, and enforcement.
-NMFS has implemented trip limits for

-to be minor. rnative 2, Alternative 3, or Alternative 4 are expected
+The National Marine Fisheries Service has implemented trip limits for other species and the impacts associated with Alternative 2, Alternative 3, or Preferred Alternative 4 are expected to be minor.

-Council Conclusions
+South Atlantic Council Conclusions

-D 1 1 2 W 1